 DOE CSGF Science & Engineering Track

-Since 1991, the DOE CSGF has supported doctoral students in fields of study that advance the use of high-performance computing (HPC) to solve specific, complex science and engineering problems.
+The fellowship supports doctoral students in fields of study that advance the use of HPC to solve specific, complex science and engineering problems.
 These fields span science and technology, ranging from engineering to biological sciences and from astrophysics to geophysics.

-Those who fit this DOE CSGF Science & Engineering Track definition should apply here:
+Those whose interests and plans match the Science & Engineering Track definition should apply here:

 https://www.krellinst.org/doecsgf/application